 The University fully appreciates that the ongoing situation may cause continuing concerns, and that these may be heightened for students with underlying health conditions and for students who have caring responsibilities for individuals with underlying health conditions.

-Throughout the pandemic, the University has taken a supportive and flexible approach in managing situations where students are finding it challenging to engage with their studies due to underlying health concerns and specific personal circumstance; this will continue in the coming academic year, 2020/21.
+Throughout the pandemic, the University has taken a supportive and flexible approach in managing situations where students are finding it challenging to engage with their studies due to underlying health concerns and specific personal circumstances; this will continue throughout this academic year, 2020/21.

-It is important that you ensure that the University has as much information as possible to support you if you are in this situation.
+It is important that you ensure that the University has as up to date information as possible to support you if you are in this situation.
 Please update your Department/School if you are struggling to engage with activities or assessments during the semester.
+The Personal Circumstances procedure provides support for students who are experiencing particular challenges relating to the pandemic which may impact your ability to engage in on-campus learning activities.

 Please note that all our student health, wellbeing and support services continue to be accessible through online facilities.
 If you have any concerns, you are encouraged to contact Disability and Wellbeing Service on 0141 548 3402 or email email@example.com.

-It is important to note that when campus-based learning activities resume, this will be within the 2m social distancing guidelines as set out by the Scottish Government.
 Within this phase of the Scottish Government route map, the 2m social distancing requirement means that the occupancy of the campus learning environment will be significantly lower than in a typical academic year.
-This will be closely monitored throughout this period.
+Campus occupancy continues to be closely monitored.

 We recognise that for some of you this will be the first time you will be learning online.
 Please be reassured that there are staff available to provide support and guidance on accessing any new systems for web-based conferencing.
 Technical guidance to support you through this period is available online.
 If you are experiencing technical difficulties, please contact the IT helpdesk at: firstname.lastname@example.org or telephone 0141 548 4444.
 For all queries relating to teaching and learning materials and activities within Myplace, please contact your lecturer/tutor as normal.